CodingItWrong/howtojsonapi.com/laravel.md

 192.168.10.10  opinion-ate.test
 ```

 Let's make sure our app is up and running.
 Go to `http://opinion-ate.test` in a browser.
-You should see the “Laravel" page with links to "Docs", "Laracasts", and other things.
+You should see the “Laravel" page with links to "Documentation", "Laracasts", and other things.

 One last bit of configuration: check the `.env` file to make sure your database connection is correct.
 With Homestead, update it to match the following: